ckadluba/GrpcDemos/README.md

 7. Create SimpleCalc.Client as console app
    Add reference to SharedLib.
-   Create instance of CalculatorServiceClient and use with GrpcChannel.ForAddress()
+   Install NuGet package Grpc.Core if using that instead of grpc-dotnet Create instance of CalculatorServiceClient and use with GrpcChannel.ForAddress()

+## Troubleshooting and configuration

+TODO.
+* Transfer modes (buffered, streamed, uni- or bidirectional)
+* Service lifetime
+* Callbacks
+* Logging
+* Testing tools (like Postman)
+* Security
+* Connection settings
+* etc.